sudo-self/Rpi-shairport-sync/AIRPLAY2.md

 ### Features and Limitations
 #### What Works
-- AirPlay 2 for iOS, HomePod mini, AppleTV and Mac players.
+- AirPlay 2 audio for iOS, HomePod mini, AppleTV and Mac players.
+- Devices running Shairport Sync in AirPlay 2 mode can be [added as speakers](https://github.com/mikebrady/shairport-sync/blob/development/ADDINGTOHOME.md) to the Home app.

 #### What Does Not Work
 - No Remote Control